Timi-T/producktiv/backend/README.md

 {
   "category": "Programming",
   "videoLink": "https://youtu.be/6tNS--WetLI",
-  "description": "This is a video trial to see if a vide can be installed" }
+  "description": "This is a video trial to see if a video can be installed" }
 ```
-- Returns: Error message about missing attribute and status code 404.
+- Returns: Error message about missing attribute with status code 404.
 ```
 {"error":"Missing Video Name"}
 ```

-<p>If someone tries to add a video that already exists in database.</p>
+<p>If someone tries to add a video that already exists in database..</p>

 - Request Cookie:
 ```